 BECK SPYDER Electric Vehicle

-Our interest in electric vehicles started less than a year ago when I considered having my good friend Scott Smith, of Gloversville, New York, build a Beck Spyder 550 replica from Special Edition, Inc. in Bremen, Indiana.
+Our interest in electric vehicles started less than a year ago when I considered having my good friend Scott Smith, of Gloversville, New York, build a Beck Spyder from Special Edition, Inc. in Bremen, Indiana.

 Both Scott and I were always up for a challenge and neither one of us new very much about electric vehicles except that I had recently found a website WWW.EVTV.ME run by Jack Rickard of Cape Girardeau, Missouri.